-A large portion of the active participant population is nearing or is eligible for retirement; 25.1% of the workforce is between the ages of 45 and 54, while 22.0% have 20 or more years of service.
+A large portion of the active participant population is nearing or is eligible for retirement; 26.5% of the workforce is between the ages of 45 and 54, while 22.0% have 20 or more years of service.
 The last several years have seen a substantial increase in the total number of retirees and the number of active participants retiring annually.
-Although there were fewer retirements in 2007 than there were in 2006, the total number of retirees still increased.
 Both statistics should continue to increase because of population aging.
-Total participants receiving benefits under the Fund, including disabilities, survivors, and children, increased 0.91% during 2007 from 12,026 to 12,135.
-The total retiree count increased by 0.9% during 2007.
-Total expenditures for benefits increased from \$458.1 million in 2006 to \$477.7 million during 2007, or 4.28%.
+Total participants receiving benefits under the Fund, including disabilities, survivors, and children, increased 0.40% during 2008 from 12,135 to 12,183.
+The total retiree count increased by 0.7% during 2008.
+Total expenditures for benefits increased from \$477.7 million in 2007 to \$497.7 million during 2008, or 4.19%.

-1 Average annual salary would have been \$70,878 without the addition of duty availability pay.
+Average annual salary would have been \$72,759 without the addition of duty availability pay.

-2 Average annual salary would have been \$72,759 without the addition of duty availability pay.
+2 Average annual salary would have been \$73,639 without the addition of duty availability pay.

-Changes in Provisions of the Fund
+Changes in Plan Provisions